 Yes.
 There are a number of reasons why three-phase Vibratory Motors are preferred over single-phase Industrial Vibrators.
 The primary reason is the size limitation of single-phase verses three-phase Vibratory Motors.
 Single-phase Motors are limited to smaller force output Motors.
 This size limitation can be attributed to two major factors.
 First, the amount of torque required to rotate a Vibrator's set of eccentric weights.
-A Vibrator's starting torque increases as the weight sizes increase which means the current required also increases.
-Single-phase power will quickly and dramatically increase the amperage required to overcome the starting torque requirements, it simply becomes inefficient to use single-phase power as Vibratory Motor size increases.
+A Vibrator's starting torgue increases as the weight sizes increase which means the current required also increases.
+Single-phase power will guickly and dramatically increase the amperage required to overcome the starting torgue requirements, it simply becomes inefficient to use single-phase power as Vibratory Motor size increases.
 Further, single-phase Motors don't react well to cold temperatures.
 The lower the temperature, the higher the starting torque - a problem in cold temperature applications.
 Second, the nature of electricity when used in a single-phase applications.
 This type of electricity is not suited for higher amperage usage.
 Typically, capacitors are needed to increase the amperage required to power the start-up.
 In order to use single-phase electric in a high amp situation, both the capacitors and conductor wire-gauge required become large quickly.
+Again, it becomes very inefficient to use larger capacitors as the power consumption increases, and, of course, single-phase power is more expensive to use than three-phase power.
+In summary, single-phase Vibratory Motors do have value in some specific applications, but they are limited by size and application.